betmoar/tracklistify/README.md

 ### Output Format Options

-By default, Tracklistify uses the format specified in your `.env` file (OUTPUT_FORMAT).
+By default, Tracklistify uses the format specified in your `.env` file (TRACKLISTIFY_OUTPUT_FORMAT).
 You can override this using the command line:

    ```bash
 # Use specific format